— PhD Candidates —

 — Former Graduate Students —

-Ineku Amhayesus Metaferia co-supervised with Dr. Beatriz Martin-Perez (University of Ottawa)
+Ineku Amhayesus Metaferia, MA Sc co-supervised with Dr. Beatriz Martin-Perez (University of Ottawa)

 Research project: Characterization of corrosion products in reinforced concrete.